 When the soil freezes, it can become harder than concrete.
 As the temperatures go up and down, layers of soil can freeze causing pressure on the foundation from the ice expanding and contracting.
 This constant flexing puts a lot of stress on your foundation walls, causing cracks, bowing, and other problems.

-This flexing is called “frost heaving” and can be quite damaging.
+Frost heaving, or flexing, can be quite damaging.
 Some movements can be around four to eight inches with reports of shifting as big as 24 inches.
 It’s easy to see how soil movement like that can damage your foundation.

 - Type of soil